david-salac/Portable-spreadsheet-generator/README.md

 you want to refer to something that is common for the whole spreadsheet.
 Technically it is similar to variables in programming languages.

-Variables are encapsulated in the property `var` of the class `Spreadsheet`.
+Variables are encapsulated in the property `var` of the class `Sheet`.

 It provides the following functionality: